The Scully-Power family – Holly, Lincoln, William, Paul, Fran, Adam, Tara, and Victoria – gathered in Mystic, Connecticut, USA.

 In October 1984, Paul flew aboard the Space Shuttle Challenger on mission STS-41G, marking a significant milestone for both Australia and the Scully-Power family.
 His achievements in space exploration, oceanography, and defence technology have garnered international acclaim, establishing the Scully-Power name as synonymous with innovation in space technologies, defence, intelligence and national security.

-Paul's accomplishments reflect the values passed down by his ancestors—integrity, innovation, and stewardship.
+Paul's accomplishments reflect the values passed down by his ancestors.
 His career not only honours the Scully and Power legacies but also paves the way for future generations to make meaningful contributions to the world.

 Supporting him throughout his journey was his wife, Frances Anne Urquhart, born on July 9, 1948, in Sydney, Australia.
 She played a pivotal role in maintaining the family's strong ties and ensuring the continuation of the Scully-Power legacy in both the United States and Australia.